-As seniors in high school, Halloween Night…Kelly is the clown and I’m Raggedy Andy
+As seniors in high school, on Halloween Night.
+Kelly is the clown and I’m Raggedy Andy

-And now, it’s time chat about the recipe that I prepared for Mother’s Day: Balsamic Strawberry Crostini!
+And now, it’s time to chat about the recipe that I prepared for Mother’s Day: Balsamic Strawberry Crostini!
 My daughter gave me a gift of some outrageously rich and decadent imported strawberries from Italy and immediately my mind thought of using them for a sweet dessert crostini!

+Buon Appetito!!!
 Grazie tutto to Lizzy for the privilege of being a guest poster,

 Roz from ‘la bella vita’

 - Strawberry Basil Crostini

 - Fresh Strawberry Tarts